wzhudev/dotfiles/platforms/linux/README.md

 # Linux / WSL

-Change default shell to Zsh:
+Activate Zsh and change default shell to Zsh (You may need to install Zsh first):

 ```bash
 chsh -s $(which zsh)